Howell

 Valentin

 Valentin only realizes someone is behind him when a thick glove starts waving in his periphery.
 He pulls off his earmuffs and swivels away from his workbench.
+"Chief!" he says, leaping awkwardly to his feet.

 “May I?”
 Chief Horologist Komarova picks up the the little automaton, turning it over in her hands.
 “Yes, good technique.
 Perhaps, though… do you have a sheet of paper?”